THE ZARGHAMI REPORT

 Pricing Trends

-Pricing in West Manatee softened in May 2026.
-The median sale price fell to $308,000, down from $370,000 in May 2025.
-Because the median reflects the middle of the market, this points to a lower typical sale price compared with last year.
+Pricing strengthened in West Manatee in June.
+The median sale price rose to $390,000, up from $350,000 in June 2025.
+Because the median reflects the middle of the market, this points to meaningful improvement in typical closed-sale pricing.

 Inventory Trends